Techwithram/Edge-AI-Semiconductor-Defect-Classification_DeeptechHackathon_2026/docs/dataset_description.md

   A separate set of defect-free inspection images is maintained to represent normal process conditions.
 These images are curated independently to prevent contamination of defect classes.

 - **Other**:
-  An additional *Other* category is defined to capture **missing contacts, merging contacts**, and other ambiguous or uncommon defects that do not consistently fit into the primary defect classes.
+  An additional *Other* category is defined to capture **missing contacts**, and other ambiguous or uncommon defects that do not consistently fit into the primary defect classes.
 This class is intentionally curated separately and will be incrementally populated during     later stages of development.

 ## 🖼️Image Characteristics